Clementine951/ALGOSUP_2022_Project_3_D/Documents/Functionnal.md

 If you want just run our test you can type the ``` dotnet test``` command.

-## User Case
-Anyone with or without knowledge of music or programming can use this project(test)

 ## Product overview
--- the explanation of how the application will solve a specific problem for the target audience.
--- the functional requirements are placed in the context of a user action.
-This shows what happens from the user's perspective.
+This project is for anyone with or without knowledge of music or programming.

-With our sound synthesizer, the user will be able to create a song with code and save his song, add some filters or echo.
+With our synthesizer, the user will be able to create a song with code and save his song, add some filters like echo with code.
 We will also offer conversion to the MP3 format.

 ## Non-functional requirements
 It would be possible to create an application or a user interface where users could create or modify their sound with buttons.

 ## Error reporting
-This program will have Unit Tests to avoid errors or exceptions.
+This program will have UnitTest to avoid errors or exceptions.